Medication Search - Nat-Oseltamivir

 Do not give this medication to children less than 1 year old.

-What side effects are possible with the Nat-Oseltamivir medication?
+What side effects are possible with Nat-Oseltamivir?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.